gomorpheus/morpheus-docs/provisioning/jobs/jobs_tab.rst

       **RUN NOW:** When checked, the Job will execute on save regardless of ``SCHEDULE`` setting.

     Workflow Jobs
       **WORKFLOW:** Select target Workflow.
-If relevant to the Workflow, Option Type fields will be presented
+If relevant to the Workflow, Input fields will be presented

       **SCHEDULE:**
           Manual: Job is not scheduled but can be executed from ``Provisioning > Jobs`` and selecting ``Actions > Execute``